 You guys know that I like to keep it real.
 Sometimes too real.
 Hopefully, you don’t think I’m complaining, but instead you feel like you can learn from my mistakes.
 One challenge I met during this project was tracing the curve of the frame onto the wood.
 I could not for the life of me trace it perfectly or get a perfect cut.
 In the end the piece of wood did not fit into the frame perfectly.

 After the headboard was all painted and put together I was thrilled to get it upstairs and onto the bed.
+I couldn’t wait to see how it looked with my custom painted stencils.
 Knowing how short the crib was and how super tall the mattress and box spring were I knew we were in for an interesting combo.
 And here you have the vanishing headboard.
 Cute huh?
 So what do you do next?
 Because this very well could happen to you.

 And if it does….